-The focus of this research explores the phenomenon of Bioluminescence which is defined as a chemically inspired phenomenon originating from organisms living in a near-total state of darkness and representing one of the most fundamental aspects of the visual environment in the oceans.
-Blue luminescence in most species of living organisms it's correlated to different factors other than pigment and it’s primarily due to the structure of the molecules and the way they reflect light.
+The focus of this research explores the phenomenon of bioluminescence, defined as a chemically inspired phenomenon originating from organisms living in a near-total state of darkness and representing one of the most fundamental aspects of the visual environment in the oceans.
+Blue luminescence is correlated to different factors other than pigment, it is primarily due to the structure of the molecules and the way they reflect light.

-Laura's project is inspired by research from Dr Michael Latz founder of the Latz Laboratory for the study of the bioluminescence at the Institute of Oceanography in Boston and artist Hunter Cole.
-Her research is guided by the main hypothesis that the study of bioluminescent V. Fisheri bacteria could advance interesting and innovative perspectives in the field of contemporary art and bio-light powered by living organisms.
-Could living organisms be integrated into contemporary art practice to generate innovative and sustainable bio-light installation?
-Could artists contribute through their work to the expansion of knowledge with respect to the luminous phenomenon?
+Benetton's project is inspired by research from Dr Michael Latz.
+Founder of the Latz Laboratory for the study of the bioluminescence at the Institute of Oceanography in Boston and artist Hunter Cole.
+Her research is guided by the main hypothesis that the study of bioluminescent aliivibrio fischeri bacteria, could advance interesting and innovative perspectives in the field of contemporary art and bio-light powered by living organisms.
+Could living organisms be integrated into contemporary art practice to generate innovative and sustainable bio-light installations?
+Could artists contribute to the expansion of knowledge with respect to the luminous phenomenon?

-During the process, a small amount of the bacteria was extracted from the capsule in which he was preserved at the temperature of _-80° and placed on the petri dish.
-Based on the monitoring and measurement of the light emission of the bacteria on a 72 hours time-lapse documentation Laura designed a series of Bio Artworks and installations where light is the new terminal.
-Informed of the pattern design of the butterfly wings of the Morpho species Laura reframed the existing structure inside the artwork to capture the magical natural phenomenon.
+During the process, a small amount of the bacteria was extracted from the capsule which was preserved at the temperature of -80° and placed on a petri dish.
+Based on the monitoring and measurement of the light emission of the bacteria on a 72 hours time-lapse documentation she designed a series of bio artworks and installations where light is the new terminal.
+The design was Informed by the pattern of the butterfly wings from the Morpho species.
+She reframed the existing structure inside the artwork to capture the magical natural phenomenon.

-V.Fisheri bacteria, calcium sulphate, sodium chloride, calcium chloride, magnesium sulphate
+aliivibrio fischeri bacteria, calcium sulphate, sodium chloride, calcium chloride, magnesium sulphate.

 Tutor: Shem Johnson, Paula Corsini